scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 The ``MACIDBase`` class, which inherits from ``CausalBayesianNetwork``, provides the underlying necessary methods for single-agent and multi-agent causal influence diagrams.
 The class includes methods for determining the expected utility of an agent, for finding optimal decision rules and policies, and for finding various new graphical criteria defined in influence diagrams (e.g. r-relevance).

 ``CID`` and ``MACID`` are classes, inheriting from ``MACIDBase``, that represent single-agent and multi-agent CIDs and are the models of most concern in *PyCID*.
 They include methods for finding the optimal policy for an agent in a CIM and for finding Nash equilibria :cite:`nash1950equilibrium` and subgame perfect Nash equilibria :cite:`selten1965spieltheoretische` in a MACIM.
-It is important to highlight here that statistical (i.e. non causal) single-agent and multi-agent influence diagrams can also be defined as ``CID`` and ``MACID`` objects using *PyCID*.
+It is important to highlight here that statistical (i.e. non-causal) single-agent and multi-agent influence diagrams can also be defined as ``CID`` and ``MACID`` objects using *PyCID*.
 In their case, all class methods are permitted except those which involve causal interventions.

 *PyCID's other folders*
 +++++++++++++++++++++++